browserengineering/book/book/layout.md

 Using tree-based layout
 =======================

-Now that our layout objects have size and position information, or browser should use that information to render the page itself.
+Now that our layout objects have size and position information, our browser should use that information to render the page itself.
 First, we need to run layout in the browser's `load` method: